jcktm/loki/service_node_guide.md

 The service node operator should specify any addresses that are supposed to participate in this service node in order to reserve their place.

+To use this guide you will need to use the Loki CLI wallet, to access the CLI wallet open a terminal/command prompt window and use the CD (Change directory) command to navigate to the folder you downloaded your CLI wallet to.

+If you are reading this guide while Service Nodes are being tested on testnet you will need to **add the --testnet flag to your daemon** and wallet on startup.

+the Daemon and wallet can be started by using the command in terminal ./lokid (Daemon) and ./loki-cli-wallet (Wallet) if you are using windows you can omit the ./

 ## Basic syntax

 The service node operator runs the following command from the service node: